-Training on preventing workplace sexual discrimination and discriminatory harassment, including sexual harassment, is provided to faculty, staff, and student employees.
-Puget Sound offers mandated online harassment prevention and preventing sexual violence tutorials regarding prevention education, the legal basis for harassment, and knowledge testing through case scenario-based questions.
-This tutorial addresses Puget Sound's Policy Prohibiting Harassment and Sexual Misconduct, which provides detailed descriptions of reporting responsibilities and grievance processes for students, faculty, and staff.
-Puget Sound staff are asked to complete this tutorial when hired and every two years thereafter.
-Online training is augmented by classroom-based diversity awareness and discrimination-prevention training by the Title IX Officer in partnership with the Assistant Dean of Students and Office of Human Resources.
+Training on preventing workplace sex discrimination and discriminatory harassment, including sexual harassment, is provided to faculty, staff, and student employees.
+Puget Sound offers mandated online harassment prevention and preventing sexual violence tutorials that include the legal basis for harassment, behavioral awareness, and knowledge testing through case scenario-based questions.
+These tutorials address Puget Sound's Policy Prohibiting Sexual Misconduct, which provides detailed descriptions of reporting responsibilities and grievance processes for students, faculty, and staff.
+Puget Sound staff are asked to complete the tutorials within 30 days of hire and every two years thereafter.
+Online training is augmented by classroom-based diversity awareness and discrimination-prevention training by the Office of Diversity and Inclusion staff in partnership with Student Affairs staff and the Office of Human Resources.